Environmental guidance for your business in Northern Ireland & Scotland

 EU: BREF - Management of tailings and waste rock in mining operations

-Northern Ireland DOE Planning: Mining waste management plans
+Northern Ireland legislation: Mining waste management plans